Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Generalities on hyper-Kähler varieties

 So far, only a few deformation types have been discovered: in each even dimension $2n$, there are the $K3^{[n]}$-type and the generalized Kummer type $\operatorname{Kum}_n$ constructed by Beauville \cite{Bea83}, and O'Grady constructed in \cite{OG6} and \cite{OG10} two other sporadic examples in dimension 6 and 10, called $OG_6$-type and $OG_{10}$-type respectively.
-Clearly, a hyper-K\"ahler variety can have at most finitely many deformation types.
+Clearly, a hyper-Kähler variety can have at most finitely many deformation types.
 It is an interesting open question whether the deformation type is actually independent of the embedding $\iota\colon k\hookrightarrow \CC$.
+For hyper-Kähler varieties of known types, one can obtain the following result.